Appeals to Sentences

 What happens if the appeal was refused?

-If you need to appeal a sentence in UK, please contact our defence lawyers in London, who can offer you legal representation.
+If you need to appeal a sentence in UK, please contact our criminal lawyers in London, who can offer you legal representation.